hbarry89/SVG-Logo-Maker/README.md

 - Bootcamp Materials
 - Test files: *shapes.test.js* and *svg.test.js* were provided by TA
 - Challenge demonstration by TA in class
+- *shapes.test.js* and *shapes.js* file demonstration by instructor in class
 - Worked with tutor
 - [SVG Explained in 100 Seconds](https://www.youtube.com/watch?v=emFMHH2Bfvo)